wwmoraes/site/content/posts/kiss-principle-is-not-that-simple/index.md

 > a concentration of a few good people… applying the simplest, most
-> straightforward methods possible to develop and produce new products
+> straightforward methods possible to develop and produce new products {source="Ben Rich, describing the Skunk Works division"}
->
-> -- Ben Rich, describing the Skunk Works division

 There's also reports on how Johnson challenged his engineering team to design solutions that a regular engineer would be able to fix using common tools.
 This